University Interview Preparation: Your Essential Guide to help prepare for the Oxford and Cambridge Interviews.

 As December approaches, invitations to interview at Cambridge have begun to drop into inboxes and letterboxes and invitations from Oxford will arrive shortly.
-Don’t worry if you haven’t yet received yours as the Universities will let you know either way.
+Don’t worry if you haven’t yet received your Oxbridge interview dates yet, as the Universities will let you know either way.
 If you still haven’t received anything by the beginning of December, perhaps get in touch with your College to put you at ease.

 This is the final hurdle in the applications process and the culmination of all your hard work this year.
 It is perfectly natural to feel nervous as this is perhaps the first serious interview you have ever had and, unlike other nerve-wracking events in your life, imagining your interviewer naked or consoling yourself with the thought that they are just as scared as you are is unlikely to help.

 Nerves, however, can serve you well and be useful!
 Any Medic or Biologist can tell you that the adrenaline pumping through your body makes your mind work faster to process ideas and fish out, from the recesses of your mind, relevant pieces of information and pertinent examples.
 The historians amongst you will be able to reel off acts of bravery and resourcefulness that have resulted from leaders being subjected to great stress and anthropologists might explain to you exactly how and why this reaction developed over the millennia.
 Just remember – nerves are your friends.
 The key – as with all friends – is not to let them rule your head.

 A good exercise is to consider why Oxford and Cambridge interview.
 This will not only give you a good idea of what your interviewers may be looking for but also how you can adjust your behaviour to show these qualities.
 The interview period is costly and time-consuming for the colleges and you can bet your bottom dollar that, just as you would rather be at home eating mince pies and Christmas cake, so would your interviewer.